 Punitive damages are sometimes available for reckless and intentional conduct to punish the evil-doer.
 Damages must be reasonable and necessary.

 Mitigation of Damages

-Above we discussed the tort of negligence takes place when a party has to act according to his duty of care.
-But then he or she violates the obligation by either doing an action or not doing one.
+Above, we discussed the tort of negligence when a party has to act according to his duty of care.
+But then they violate the obligation by either doing an action or not doing one.
 We also broke down the elements for a layperson to understand.

 The good news for those suffering is that there is a legislative scheme in place to protect people harmed from negligence.
 California’s negligence law enables people to garner compensatory damages for the losses stated above.
 If you have more questions, call us at (213) 596-9642.

 Michael Ehline is an inactive U.S. Marine and world-famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of U.S. history’s largest motorcycle accident settlements.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.